serundeputy/documentation/source/docs/articles/sites/external-libraries.md

 WKHTMLtoPDF can be found on your application server at `/srv/bin/wkhtmltopdf`

 ### Drupal
-To install from your local Development environment:
+To install from your local Development environment, you'll need the Print module and to create a symlink to the hosted library into your site's libraries directory:
 ```bash
 drush dl print
 mkdir -p sites/all/libraries/wkhtmltopdf